zhanglongx/fconv/README.md

 - fconv only supports GB-10830 and utf-8 encoded file conversion.
 So, if a file is utf-8 encoded and contains characters other than ASCII characters and Chinese simplified characters, fconv will usually refuse to convert it.

-- Due to the GB-18030 encoding method, the encoding of Emoji characters is not supported.
-Therefore, if a file is UTF-8 encoded but contains Emoji characters, then fconv will also refuse to convert it.
+- Since Windows mode, the file generally works under the CP936, which does not support Emoji.
+So if a UTF-8 encoded file contains Emoji characters, fconv will also refuse to do the conversion.

 ## Credits